h0lism/digitalgarden/src/site/notes/The End Cont. 2.md

 {"dg-publish":true,"permalink":"/the-end-cont-2/"}
 ---

-Still working on a lot to add in here... many thousands of words Soon updates added every day I Need to eat food now
 ![Pasted image 20251015161937.png](/img/user/images/Pasted%20image%2020251015161937.png)

 Just recently, as I so desperately want to put a close to this chapter, I came across the final pieces of the puzzle.
 Dr Justin Sledge, of Esoterica, had a few interesting uploads here towards the end of August.
 The first was on the story of the historical Jesus.
 One of the details new for me was that there was a widely circulating theory that Jesus was actually son of a Roman soldier named Pantera.
 This I found intriguing, because at the place I worked where DopenessOnDeck[[Prequel𓂀/47\|47]] was born, there was a tremendous amount of the band Pantera which was played - especially after we closed.
 The band was a favorite of one of my co-workers(besides Tool), who then showed our boss, who then became obsessed.
 I found metal a bit off-putting at first, it was so aggressive, I thought these guys had emotional issues.
 Through time, I grew to enjoy and play the genre a lot, especially in moments of nostalgia reflecting back to the good ol' days.
 Things were simpler then, we were working a real life version of the Krusty Krab, what we joked about constantly.
 Sure, maybe I was molested by a man with down syndrome every day for a summer(Bobby Lee, me too), Spongebob, but honestly, and I'm not even kidding, that was the first person to ever make me feel like maybe I was handsome.
 I was Zac Efron(he would call me this or cupcake).
 He was Vanessa Hudgens.
 Together we made High School Musical.
 Have you seen the movie Dreamcatcher?
 There's a down syndrome individual, Duddits, who gifts the 4 main characters psychic abilities in their childhood after they protect him from bullies.
 Later an alien invasion begins to go down, and these 4, who reunite yearly for a hunting trip, are forced to use their powers to help save the world.
 2 of them get killed, 1 of them gets possessed by "Mr. Gray," head honcho parasite, and the lone survivor, Henry, he realizes their only hope is the source of their power: Duddits.
 Walking, perhaps, sprinting to the ends of the Earth, Henry finds him, frail and dying from leukemia.
 In a desperate race against time, their psychic powers, which has left them linked, led the two to a final confrontation.
 Mr Gray, still possessing one of the 4 friends, is about to infect the worlds water supply... what would ensure the invasions success...